-- Automatic and manual failover from a direct Fibre Channel or SCSI storage path to an MSCP served path. - · Multipath capability for Fibre Channel tapes. - Improved I/O throughput in a fiber storage environment. - System and application performance improvements in the areas of AST delivery, Mailbox I/O, time queue processing, PEdriver checksumming, RMS global buffers, faster SYS\$GETJPI service used by the CRTL, and improved kernel threads performance for multithreaded applications. - Improved scaling and performance for applications that use kernel threads because of floating-point registers and execution data block (FRED) enhancements. - Common Data Security Architecture (CDSA) enables the encryption/decryption of data and files on Open-VMS, UNIX®, and Windows® systems. - Industry-standard security through the optional OpenSSL libraries now ported to OpenVMS. - Integrated Kerberos security for Token Based Authentication. - UNIX portability enhancements to enable easier porting of UNIX applications to OpenVMS. - DECdtm XA Gateway and Veneer are enhancements to the DECdtm programming interface. - HP Secure Web Browser for OpenVMS Alpha (SWB) provides a powerful, flexible, and modern web browser based on Mozilla.
-The Mozilla web browser is designed for standards compliance, performance, and portability. - Graphical Configuration Manager (GCM) for OpenVMS is a portable client/server application that provides a visual means of viewing and controlling the configuration of partitioned AlphaServer systems running OpenVMS. - Reduced time to write a system crash dump.
+- Automatic and manual failover from a direct Fibre Channel or SCSI storage path to an MSCP served path. - Multipath capability for Fibre Channel tapes. - Improved I/O throughput in a fiber storage environment. - System and application performance improvements in the areas of AST delivery, Mailbox I/O, time queue processing, PEdriver checksumming, RMS global buffers, faster SYS\$GETJPI service used by the CRTL, and improved kernel threads performance for multithreaded applications. - Improved scaling and performance for applications that use kernel threads because of floating-point registers and execution data block (FRED) enhancements. - Cryptography that is platform independent, the Common Data Security Architecture (CDSA) enables the encryption/decryption of data and files on OpenVMS, UNIX, and Windows systems. - Industry-standard security through the optional OpenSSL libraries now ported to OpenVMS. - Integrated Kerberos security for Token Based Authentication. - UNIX portability enhancements to enable easier porting of UNIX applications to OpenVMS.

+- DECdtm XA Gateway and Veneer are enhancements to the DECdtm programming interface. - Compaq Secure Web Browser for OpenVMS Alpha (CSWB) provides a powerful, hflexible, and modern web browser based on Mozilla.
+The Mozilla web browser is designed for standards compliance, performance, and portability. - Graphical Configuration Manager (GCM) for OpenVMS is a portable client/server application that provides a visual means of viewing and controlling the configuration of partitioned AlphaServer systems running OpenVMS. - · Reduced time to write a system crash dump.

-OpenVMS Version 7.3 provides the following:
+OpenVMS Version 7.3 provides the following new features:

-Improved disaster-tolerant capabilities with ATM and Gigabit Ethernet as cluster interconnects because of their inherent high-performance and long-distance capabilities.

-- Greater system availability during backups with faster reintegration of shadow members after copies. - Enhanced OpenVMS support for the latest ENSA Storage offerings. - Greater serviceability for the AlphaServer GS160/320 systems with CPU Online Replace. - Substantial application performance benefits can be realized with the new Extended File Cache. - Improved cluster, SMP, and system performance through enhancements to RMS and the clusterwide Lock Manager, as well as Fast Path support for Fibre Channel and SCSI storage architectures. - Industry Standard Kerberos V5 security, which allows OpenVMS applications to communicate and authenticate with Windows 2000 domains and UNIX platforms. - OpenVMS Intrusion Detection expands to be clusterwide, reducing chances of system break-ins. - Enterprise Capacity and Performance (ECP) Data Collector and ECP Performance Analyzer are now included with the purchase of OpenVMS Version 7.3.
+- Improved disaster tolerant capabilities with ATM and Gigabit Ethernet as cluster interconnects because of their inherent high performance and long distance capabilities. - Greater system availability during backups with faster reintegration of shadow members after copies. - Enhanced OpenVMS support for the latest ENSA Storage offerings. - Greater serviceability for the AlphaServer GS160/320 systems with CPU Online Replace. - Substantial application performance benefits can be realized with the new Extended File Cache. - Improved cluster, SMP, and system performance through enhancements to RMS and the clusterwide Lock Manager, as well as Fast Path support for Fibre Channel and SCSI storage architectures. - OpenVMS adds industry standard Kerberos V5 security, which allows OpenVMS applications to communicate and authenticate with Windows 2000 domains and UNIX platforms. - OpenVMS Intrusion Detection expands to be clusterwide, reducing chances of system break-ins. - Enterprise Capacity and Performance (ECP) Data Collector and ECP Performance Analyzer are now included with the purchase of OpenVMS Version 7.3.

 The OpenVMS license is expanded to include all of the following new e-business technologies.
-Additional details can be found in the HP OpenVMS e-Business Infrastructure Package Software Product Description (SPD 80.58.xx).
+Additional details can be found in the OpenVMS e-Business Infrastructure Package Software Product Description(SPD 80.58.xx).

+- Attunity Connect "On Platform" Package

-- HP BridgeWorks
+- Compaq BridgeWorks

 - COM for OpenVMS

-- HP Enterprise Directory for e-Business
+- Compaq Enterprise Directory for e-Business

-- HP Secure Web Server (based on Apache), including support for Java[TM] Servlets and JavaServer pages (JSP), PHP, and Perl

-- HP Secure Web Browser (based on Mozilla)

-- HP Software Development Kit (SDK) for the Open-VMS Operating System, for the Java Platform.
-(HP Fast VM is now bundled with the HP SDK.)

-- HP XML Technology (based on technology from xml.apache.org)

-- NetBeans for OpenVMS

-- HP Reliable Transaction Router (RTR)

-- Simple Object Access Protocol (SOAP) Toolkit (based on technology from xml.apache.org)
+- Compaq Secure Web Server (based on Apache), including support for Java Servlets and JavaServer pages (JSP), PHP, and Perl - Compaq Secure Web Browser (based on Mozilla) - Compaq Software Development Kit (SDK) for the OpenVMS Operating System, for the Java Platform.
+(Compaq Fast VMS is now bundled with the Compaq SDK.) - Compaq XML Technology (based on technology from xml.apache.org) - NetBeans for OpenVMS - Reliable Transaction Router (RTR) - Simple Object Access Protocol (SOAP) Toolkit (based on technology from xml.apache.org)

-Now, with Version 2.0 of HP DECprint Supervisor (DCPS) for OpenVMS, the right to use all DCPS products -Base, -Open, and -Plus is bundled with the Open-VMS Operating System license.
+Now, with Version 2.0 of DECprint Supervisor (DCPS) for OpenVMS, the right to use all DCPS products -Base, -Open, and -Plus is bundled with the OpenVMS Operating System license.
 Media, documentation, and services are sold separately.